 Embedded Systems for Open-Source Applications

-- Mars II Twin Blade D525 Redundancy pfSense 1U Server.
+- Mars II Twin Blade D525 Redundancy Firewall 1U Server.
 Two complete and independent Mars II systems in one 1U chassis.
-Each system is a blade server that has a 1.8Ghz Dual-Core Intel Atom D525, five (5) Gigabit Ethernet, 2GB RAM and 2GB DOM.
+Each system is a blade server that has a 1.8Ghz Dual-Core Intel Atom D525, five (5) Gigabit Ethernet, up to 8GB RAM and 2GB DOM firmware storage (optional 120GB MLC SSD, 500GB HD or 500GB HD Raid 1/Mirror).
+Utilizing pfSense® software.

-- Jupiter IV Twin Blade Redundancy pfSense 1U Server.
+- Jupiter IV Twin Blade Firewall 1U Server.
 Two complete and independent Jupiter IV systems in one 1U chassis.
-Each system is a blade server that has a 2.6Ghz Quad-Core Intel i7-3720QM, six (6) Gigabit Ethernet, 4GB RAM and 2GB DOM.
+Each system is a blade server that has a 3rd generation Core i7-3630QM mobile quad core Ivy Bridge processor, six (6) x Intel Gigabit Ethernet ports, up to 16GB RAM and 2GB DOM firmware storage (optional 120GB MLC SSD, 500GB HD or 500GB HD Raid 1/Mirror).
+Utilizing pfSense® software.

-- Comparison between Hacom pfSense Appliances and Cisco ASA Firewalls.
-If performance and technical requirements are known and one is familiar with Cisco ASA Security Appliances, the comparison tables are useful to select a comparable pfSense appliance for a particular application.
-Updated for 2013!
+- Comparison between Hacom firewall Appliances and Cisco ASA Firewalls.
+If performance and technical requirements are known and one is familiar with Cisco ASA Security Appliances, the comparison tables are useful to select a comparable pfSense® appliance for a particular application.

 For over 12 years, Hacom has been supporting the open-source community with high quality computing hardware to build networking appliances, as well as security and multimedia applications.